What is a coaching culture? And what does one look like?

 Coaching helps people discover and harness their potential and equips them with tools and strategies to make agility work.
-Managers who coach foster collaborative environments and build motivation and enthusiasm amongst team members, who can then navigate change, and be their best selves.
+Managers who coach, foster collaborative environments and build motivation and enthusiasm among team members, who can in turn navigate change, and be their best selves.
 As a result, it helps individuals, teams, and organisations to better explore resistance, improve communication, and promote resilience while ensuring success in the face of change.

 So, what does a coaching culture look like?

 “When we see coaching going on… it’s a symptom of culture,” explains Antoinette Coetzee.
 This could include things like regular, organic feedback conversations, discussion of (and learning from) both failures and successes, emphasis on growth and development, and greater self-awareness for individuals.